 In addition to reporting incidents to appropriate authorities, below are some ways in which individuals can take safe and positive steps to prevent harm and intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking against another person.
-We strive to create an environment where students feel a sense of responsibility to their fellow students and other members of our community.
-The goal of bystander intervention is to stop sexual violence before it occurs.
-This entails knowing both when and how to safely intervene.
+We strive to create an environment where students feel a sense of responsibility to their fellow

 - Realize that it is important to intervene to help others. - Don't assume that because others are present, that someone else will intervene. - Assess whether intervention may be appropriate by identifying interactions that could raise red flags.
-Pay attention to conduct of a sexual nature that is or may be unwelcomed. - In determining how to best intervene, the witnesses will want to assess: - What resources are available counseling service, campus security - The risks of taking action can you intervene without risking your own personal safety, and - \circ Whether there is someone else who is in a better position to act maybe a close friend. - Treat everyone respectfully.
+Pay attention to conduct of a sexual nature that is or may be unwelcomed. - In determining how to best intervene, the witnesses will want to assess: - o What resources are available counseling service, campus security - The risks of taking action can you intervene without risking your own personal safety, and - Whether there is someone else who is in a better position to act maybe a close friend. - Treat everyone respectfully.
 Less confrontational approaches are often effective. - Be confident when intervening. - Recruit help from others if necessary. - Be honest and direct. - Keep yourself safe. - If things get out of hand or if your safety is at risk, don't hesitate to contact the police.